Century Downs Racetrack and Casino

 Century Downs Racetrack and Casino is a casino and horse racing track near Calgary.

 It is one of two "A-level" horse racing venues in the province of Alberta and brought live horse racing back to the Calgary area for the first time since June 15, 2008.
 Century Downs offers live Standardbred races on weekends and holidays throughout the months of April to November.

-The casino features 550 slot machines, seven VLTs, and an Off-Track Betting area which simulcasts both Standardbred and Thoroughbred races from around the world.
+The casino features 550 slot machines, seven VLTs, and an off-track betting area which simulcasts both Standardbred and Thoroughbred races from around the world.
 Dining facilities include a lounge and the Mid City Grill restaurant.

 Century Downs first opened on April 1, 2015.
 Its first day of Standardbred racing was on April 25, 2015.

+On September 6, 2023, Century sold the corporate real estate of its four Alberta casinos to Vici Properties for $221.7 million, in a sale-and-leaseback agreement.